E-class Melbourne tram: E2-class

 The redesign implemented measures such as glare reduction to allow improved road visibility for drivers and extra handholds and grab rails for passengers.
-In May 2017 a further 10 were ordered, taking the number of E2-class trams ordered to 30, at a cost of $274 million, with late model E1-class trams also being retrofitted with the new safety features.
+In May 2017 a further 10 were ordered, taking the number of E2-class trams ordered to 30 for $274 million, with late model E1-class trams also being retrofitted with the new safety features.

 In May 2019, a further 10 were ordered, which together with a previous additional order of another 10 in September 2019, brought the total E2-class trams ordered to 50.
 In October 2019, E-class trams were tested on Route 58.

 Design

 The E1 and E2 class trams are 33.45 metres long, 2.65 metres wide with three articulated units and four bogies, and based on the Bombardier Flexity Swift design.
 One bogie is located under each end unit, and two are located under the centre unit.
 The swivelling bogies are enclosed by a "wheelbox" under seats in the passenger area, allowing the tram aisle to remain low-floor throughout.
 They have anti-slip flooring, air-conditioning, automatic audio-visual announcements, and a passenger capacity of 210.

 Other models of Bombardier's Flexity Swift tram of comparable length have four motors with each providing from 120 to 150 kW, however the E class has 6 × 105 kW motors powering three bogies with one bogie unpowered.